Skip to main content

 Pallasite, PMG-an Found in Northwest Africa, 2014 This is a truly remarkable find from the northern deserts of Africa: an astoundingly vibrant pallasite with olivine colors ranging from tangerine all the way to lime green.
 There is a significantly high crystal density among the iron and they vary from small clusters to large, attention-seeking individuals.
 In order to best display the interior, we have various slices that are polished on one face and etched on the other.
 Plus, each slice is cut thin in order to boost the transparency of the olivine crystals and allow one to create a brilliant, artistic show of color when presented with light, even if the light source may be quite dim.
 It is an unequivocally luxurious and bold pallasite.

-New!
-NWA 15428 (provisional) Pallasite specimens often display large olivine crystals embedded in an iron-nickel matrix.
+Northwest Africa 15428 Pallasite, Found in Algeria 2022 Pallasite specimens often display large olivine crystals embedded in an iron-nickel matrix.
 Pallasites are extremely rare and are believed to have formed in asteroidal collisions that occurred an estimated 4.5 billion years ago when iron from an asteroid mixed with the material in the mantle of another, larger asteroid.
-TKW 1.7kg, 700g is small, only 10 full slices in circulation.
+The total known weight is 1,800 grams.
+Of which 700 are smaller pieces.
+Leaving only 10 full slices in circulation.
 These beauties are also stabilized.

 Sericho